 Congresswoman Yvette D. Clarke Remembers 9-11

-“As our nation pauses to reflect the life and legacy of the shereos and heroes, whose lives were tragically altered or cut short as a result of the violent attacks on 9-11-01; I am humbled at the opportunity to share my sentiments with others as we pay homage to the memory of those who perished and celebrate the lives of those who remain.
+“As the nation remembers and reflects upon the lives of the heroes and sheroes whose lives were taken as the result of the horrific attacks of September 11, 2001, I too pause to pay homage and celebrate the lives of those who perished.
 We will never forget that almost 3,000 lives were lost, including 343 firefighters and 23 police officers, on that day.
-Their contributions and legacies will forever be honored and revered.
+Their contributions and legacies will forever be remembered.

-Please know that my continued prayers go out both to the families that suffered the loss of loved ones and to the families of those who survived.
-I pray that in some small way that we remember their sacrifice each and every day.”
+As we stand today to remember, my continued prayers go out to the families that suffered the loss of loved ones and for those of us who remain.
+For the rest of us I pray that we strive to walk in excellence and courage.”

 Sign Up for email updates from Congresswoman Yvette Clarke.Sign Me Up